Kanishka Raffel: Early life and education

 Raffel was born on 6 November 1964 in London, England, to Sri Lankan parents.
 His father, Lorenz Raffel, was a tea plantation supervisor, and his mother, Lilamani, was a doctor.
 They moved to Canada for a brief period but found it too cold and emigrated to Australia in 1972.

+Raffel's father died of a heart attack after just 6 months' residence in Australia.

+Raffel received his secondary education at the co-educational state funded Carlingford High School.

-Raised as a Buddhist, Raffel was given by a friend, Andrew Shead, a copy of the Gospel of John when in the third year of his degree course.
+Raised by his mother as a Buddhist, Raffel was given by a friend, Andrew Shead, a copy of the Gospel of John when in the third year of his degree course.
 At the age of 21, he was convinced by the words of Jesus in John's Gospel: "No one can come to me unless the Father who sent me draws them, and I will raise them up at the last day" (John 6:44).

 Raffel graduated from the University of Sydney with honours in English literature in 1986 and in Law in 1989.
 For two and a half years after graduating, Raffel practised law at Blake Dawson Waldron, which became Ashurst LLP.
 He then trained at Moore Theological College, graduating in 1996 as a Bachelor of Divinity with a Diploma of Ministry.